-Jacobs notes that the total cost estimate has increased by approximately \$ 5.8 million dollars from that estimated in the 2013 report.
-Only the Siemens SGT5-2000E gas turbine projects were considered as this is now the only currently available gas turbine model within the specified single unit capacity range.
-The price increase is largely due to a combination of CPI, and change in commodity prices (i.e. steel) between June 2013 and June 2014 and to a lesser extent by the Euro to Australia Dollar exchange rate for the plant and equipment procured from Europe.
+Jacobs notes that the total cost estimate has decreased by approximately \$2.04 million from that estimated in the 2014 report.
+The price decrease is largely due to reductions in commodity prices, particularly steel but also copper and cement and by the slight reduction in the Euro to Australia Dollar exchange rate for the plant and equipment procured from Europe; offset by the inflation in CPI and labour costs from year 2009.

 To estimate the capital cost of the nominal 160 MW unit the scalable costs were converted to \$/MW and multiplied by the nominal plant output.
-These were added to the fixed costs to give a total capital cost estimate of \$118,915,500; which equates to 790 \$/MW at site conditions8.
+These were added to the fixed costs to give a total capital cost estimate of \$ 117,102,988; which equates to 778 \$/MW at site conditions8.